Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Additional Results

 Therefore, we estimate the sampling distribution of cross-sectional R-squareds obtained using randomly generated factors, following the approach advocated by \citet{lewellen2010skeptical}.
 Specifically, in each simulation, we generate a set of 57 random factors, matching the number of candidate higher-order factors.
 These random factors are assumed to be $i.i.d.\sim N(0,\sigma^{2})$, and we set $\sigma^{2}$ equal to the sample variance of the market factor (Mkt-RF).
 We then apply a forward selection FMB procedure, sequentially selecting factors that maximize the adjusted cross-sectional R-squared when added to the FF5M factors.
 We repeat the procedure 1,000 times by generating 1,000 independent sets of factors.

-The green histogram in figure \ref{fig:Sampling-distribution-R2} summarizes the sampling distribution of the resulting R-squareds from the 1,000 simulations.
+The green histogram in Figure \ref{fig:Sampling-distribution-R2} summarizes the sampling distribution of the resulting R-squareds from the 1,000 simulations.
 In the simulation exercise, we obtain a cross-sectional R-squared larger than 0.59 only in 0.1\% of the simulations, meaning that the adjusted R-squared from the higher-order model is significant at the 0.1\% level.
 This simulation exercise highlights the fact that it is extremely unlikely that our results are obtained by chance.

 Note that the procedure can select a number of factors different than 7, which is the number of higher-order factors presented in Table \ref{tab:Cross-sectional-performance}.
 In fact, in the simulation exercise we conduct, the maximum number of random factors selected is 12.
-In Panel A, we compare the sampling distribution of R-squareds with that obtained with the additional constraint that the number of selected factors cannot be larger than 7 (blue histogram).
-In this case, we never observe R-squareds larger than 0.59 (maximum adjusted cross-sectional R-squared of 0.565).

-Finally, in Panel B, we further compare the sampling distribution of R-squareds with that obtained by directly adding 7 randomly generated factors, $i.i.d.\sim N(0,\sigma^{2})$, to the FF5M factors, repeating the procedure 1,000 times (blue histogram).
+In Panel A, we further compare the sampling distribution of R-squareds with that obtained by directly adding 7 randomly generated factors, $i.i.d.\sim N(0,\sigma^{2})$, to the FF5M factors, repeating the procedure 1,000 times (blue histogram).
 In this case, the maximum adjusted cross-sectional R-squared is only 0.463.

+Finally, we compare the sampling distribution of R-squareds with that obtained with the additional constraint that the number of selected factors cannot be larger than 7 (blue histogram) in Panel B. In this case, we never observe R-squareds larger than 0.59 (maximum adjusted cross-sectional R-squared of 0.565).